 Here is what you will need for the oatmeal cookie base.

-And for the chocolate pecan fudge layer you will need the following:
+For the chocolate pecan fudge layer, you will need the following:

 Here is a brief overview of how to make these warm and gooey, classic fudge nut bars.
 For the detailed recipe, please scroll down to the recipe card.